ICPC-TUM/website/content/news/gcpc20_announcement.md

 - Teams are only allowed to use **one computer** for coding/debugging simultaneously.
 Additional machines may be used to read the problem statement and team's own code.
 - Teams are allowed to copy-paste code from their cheat sheet.

+In fact, as of November 10, the current restriction for Bavaria is that no more than two households are allowed to meet.
+Hence, it probably won't be possible at all to meet physically with your teammates.
+Instead, for a distributed participation, we recommend to use a voice or video-chat tool (Skype, Zoom, Teams, Hangouts, Discord, etc. - please feel free to use one of the subgroups on our TUM Discord server if you'd like) and, in addition, a shared editor to view and work on code together (such as [<span style="color:darkblue">codeinterview.io</span>](codeinterview.io)).

 The registration for the GCPC 2020 is a two step procedure and works as follows:

 1) Fill out this [<span style="color:darkblue">**registration form**</span>](https://icpc.cs.fau.de/anmeldung/) provided by our colleagues from FAU who are the main organizers for this year's GCPC.